History of Austin Reaves in Timeline

 Austin Reaves

-Austin Reaves, nicknamed "AR", is an American professional basketball player currently playing for the Los Angeles Lakers in the NBA.
-Reaves entered the NBA as an undrafted free agent, signing with the Lakers.
-Prior to his professional career, he played college basketball for both the Wichita State Shockers and the Oklahoma Sooners.
+Austin Reaves is an American professional basketball player currently playing for the Los Angeles Lakers in the NBA.
+He entered the league as an undrafted free agent, showcasing his talent and determination to earn a spot.
+Before his NBA career, Reaves played college basketball for both the Wichita State Shockers and the Oklahoma Sooners.
+He has become a valuable player for the Lakers.

 May 29, 1998: Austin Reaves Born

-On May 29, 1998, Austin Tyler Reaves, later nicknamed "AR", was born.
-He would become an American professional basketball player for the Los Angeles Lakers.
+On May 29, 1998, Austin Tyler Reaves was born.
+He is now a professional basketball player for the Los Angeles Lakers in the NBA.

 Others born on this day/year